cleverhans-lab/cleverhans/tutorials/mnist_tutorial_jsma.md

 achieve misclassification, exceeded our maximum desired perturbation percentage, or we have exhaustively perturbed all input features (which should be rare unless the inputs have a small number of features).

+This perturbation is applied by function `attacks.apply_perturbations`, which makes sure that the resulting adversarial example remains in the expected input domain (i.e., it constraints the perturbed input features to remain between 0 and 1 in the case of MNIST).

 ## Code